intel/intel-extension-for-pytorch/docs/tutorials/features/FSDP.md

 ## Introduction

-`Fully Sharded Data Parallel (FSDP)` is a PyTorch\* module that provide industry-grade solution for large model training.
-FSDP is a type of data parallel training, unlike DDP, where each process/worker maintains a replica of the model, FSDP shards model parameters, optimizer states and gradients across DDP ranks to reduce the GPU memory footprint used in training, this makes the training of some large-scale models feasible.
+`Fully Sharded Data Parallel (FSDP)` is a PyTorch\* module that provides industry-grade solution for large model training.
+FSDP is a type of data parallel training, unlike DDP, where each process/worker maintains a replica of the model, FSDP shards model parameters, optimizer states and gradients across DDP ranks to reduce the GPU memory footprint used in training.
+This makes the training of some large-scale models feasible.
 Please refer to [FSDP Tutorial](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) for an introduction to FSDP.

 To run FSDP on GPU, similar to DDP, we use Intel® oneCCL Bindings for Pytorch\* (formerly known as torch-ccl) to implement the PyTorch c10d ProcessGroup API (https://github.com/intel/torch-ccl).
-It holds PyTorch bindings maintained by Intel for the Intel® oneAPI Collective Communications Library\* (oneCCL), a library for efficient distributed deep learning training implementing collectives as `AllGather`, `ReduceScatter` etc. needed by FSDP.
+It holds PyTorch bindings maintained by Intel for the Intel® oneAPI Collective Communications Library\* (oneCCL), a library for efficient distributed deep learning training implementing collectives such as `AllGather`, `ReduceScatter`, and other needed by FSDP.
 Refer to [oneCCL Github page](https://github.com/oneapi-src/oneCCL) for more information about oneCCL.
-The Installation steps of Intel® oneCCL Bindings for Pytorch\* follows the same steps as DDP.
+To install Intel® oneCCL Bindings for Pytorch\*, follow the same installation steps as for DDP.

 ## FSDP Usage (GPU only)

-FSDP follows its usage in PyTorch.
+FSDP is designed to align with PyTorch conventions.
 To use FSDP with Intel® Extension for PyTorch\*, make the following modifications to your model script:

 1. Import the necessary packages.
 ```python